CyberChrist010/Detection-Pipeline/README.md

 ## Usage
 Data Collection: Place your log files in the logs directory.
 Ensure they are in JSON format.

 Data Parsing: Run the parsing script to extract data from logs.
+Update the name/scripts needed for each type of use case.

 ```bash
 python parse_logs.py